in

 Three of a kind is played in different ways:

-• Three queens and lower-ranking threes of a kind should be hold in the big hand.
+• Three queens and lower-ranking threes of a kind should be held in the big hand.

 • Three aces should always be split, holding a pair in the five-card hand and forming the two-card from one ace and high card.